CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/telnet/execute-telnet-command/execute-telnet-command-block.md

 ### Telnet Logs

-The [Telnet Logs][Telnet Logs Property] that is returned from the execution of the [Command][Command Property] on the host specified in the [Telnet Session Details][Telnet Session Details Property].
+The [Telnet Logs][Telnet Logs Property] that are returned from the execution of the [Command][Command Property] on the host specified in the [Telnet Session Details][Telnet Session Details Property].
 This property contains all of the information in relation to the logs returned by the [Command][Command Property], these are:

 - [WelcomeMessage]
 - [TerminalPromptMatch]